daohoangson/flutter_widget_from_html/packages/core/README.md

 </tr>
 </table>

 For fairly simple widget, use `customWidgetBuilder`.
 You will need to handle the DOM element and its children manually.
-The next example renders a carousel:
+The next example renders a carousel ([try it live](https://html-widget-demo.now.sh/#/customwidgetbuilder)):

 ```dart
 const kHtml = '''